reagento/dishka/docs/provider/decorate.rst

 ``decorate`` is used to modify or wrap an object which is already configured in another ``Provider``.

 If you want to apply decorator pattern and do not want to alter existing provide method, then it is a place for ``decorate``.
-It will construct object using earlie defined provider and then pass it to your decorator before returning from the container.
+It will construct object using earlier defined provider and then pass it to your decorator before returning from the container.

 .. code-block:: python